 Introducing Yamanouchi – Home of the Snow Monkeys

-Within easy reach of Nagano City, Yamanouchi is a small enclave known for its abundant nature, numerous hot springs and most famously, as home to the Snow Monkeys of Jigokudani.
+Within easy reach of Nagano City, Yamanouchi is a small enclave known for its abundant nature, numerous hot springs and most famously, as home of the Snow Monkeys of Jigokudani.

 Established in 1964, the park was created as a conservation area and refuge for a troop of monkeys whose habitat was under threat from development.
 Persuaded to venture into the park with the time-proven incentive of food, the monkeys quickly became fond of their quiet little sanctuary and have been coming there on an almost daily basis ever since.

 Today, the monkeys are known for one special reason – the unique behaviour of soaking in hot springs.
 Yamanouchi is blessed with Nagano’s largest supply of natural thermal water, which flows to the surface at numerous points throughout the area.
 Once in the park, the monkeys observed their human counterparts enjoying a nearby ‘onsen’ (hot spring) and it wasn’t long before they were doing the same.
 As they say, monkey see, monkey do!

 Though wild, the monkeys come to the park on an almost daily basis throughout the year, attracting visitors from all over the world.
 The park is at its busiest through winter, when deep source covers the landscape and the monkeys spend the most time in the hot spring.
 In spring, the cherry blossoms bloom and the year’s baby monkeys – typically born from late-April through to late-June – appear in the park.

 Summer brings lush green growth and hot conditions before temperatures cool through autumn and the landscape turns yellow, red, amber and brown with the changing leaves.